 El Chalten “The Road”

-There are so many locations in El Chalten to shoot.
+There are so many photography locations in El Chalten to take pictures.
 So, it almost seems silly to create a list of them.
 But, here we go.

 The thing about El Chalten is that where the village is, you really don’t see the mountains.
 They are blocked by a ridge below them.
 So, to get a good classic view of the mountains, head back down the highway about 10-12 km and you’ll find this beautiful image leading towards the famous peaks.